How Much Do Directory Websites Make? 5 Revenue Streams to Consider

 Many directories offer both individual and team/company subscription options, with the latter offering significantly higher revenue per account.
 Annual billing options with 15-25% discounts help improve retention and cash flow predictability.

-The revenue potential of directory websites varies dramatically based on several key factors that prospective directory owners should carefully consider.
+The revenue potential of directory websites varies dramatically based on several key factors that prospective directory owners should carefully consider before launching their platforms.

 Size and Niche of the Directory